ZeroTwoWeeb/ESP32-SD-Card-Logger/README.md

 ## Warning

-- The Pinout maybe diffenet on your ESP32-Board.
+- The Pinout maybe different on your ESP32-Board.
 Check the datasheet.

 ## TO-DO